Throwing a Reopening Event for your Sports Facility

 Plan for COVID-19

-The workplace coordinator’s advice, emergency protocols, and communication tools can be utilized during the event.
+Advice from OSHA and the CDC, emergency protocols, and communication tools can be utilized during the event.
 These protocols include:

 - Wearing facemasks